-Shifting from Two-Wheel High or Four-Wheel High to Four-Wheel Low (2[†] or 4[†] to 4[‡])
+Shifting from Two-Wheel High or Four-Wheel High to Four-Wheel Low (2 or 4 to 4)

-To shift from Two-Wheel High 2 ↑ or four-wheel high 4 ↑ to four-wheel low 4 ↓, the vehicle must be stopped or moving less than 5 km/h with the transmission in N (Neutral) for an automatic transmission or the clutch pedal pressed for a manual transmission.
+To shift from Two-Wheel High 2 ↑ or four-wheel high 4 ↑ to four-wheel low 4 ↓, the vehicle must be stopped or moving less than 5 km/h with the transmission in N (Neutral).
 The preferred method for shifting into four-wheel low 4 ↓ is to have your vehicle moving 1.6 to 3.2 km/h.
 Rotate the shift control switch to the four-wheel low 4 ↓ setting.
 You must wait for the four-wheel low 4 ↓ indicator light to stop flashing and stay on before shifting the transmission into gear or releasing the clutch pedal.
 If four-wheel low setting is selected when the vehicle is in gear and/or moving faster than 5 km/h, the four-wheel low indicator light will flash for 30 seconds but will not complete the shift and the light will go back to the original setting.